 You think travel is expensive

 Maybe you don’t have many travel fears, but you worry about the cost of traveling.
 Travel can actually be much more affordable than you might think.
-Certain parts of the world, like Southeast Asia and Latin America, are generally inexpensive.
-But even if you want to go to Europe, there are ways of taking the trip without breaking the bank.

 Pick a few places you might want to travel to, and research the costs.
 Once you know approximately how much your trip should cost, find ways to save money, such as bringing your lunch to work instead of eating out, and make coffee at home instead of stopping for Starbucks every day.

 Choose the right hotel to fit your budget.
 Don’t splurge on fancy dinners every night.
 Take public transportation instead of taxis.
 Buy cereal bars and fruit or something else you can easily store in your hotel room for breakfast if breakfast isn’t included in the price of your room.
 Travel slowly to minimize transportation costs.

 You think you don’t have time to travel